Rhydon1337/linux-kernel-so-injector/README.md

 9. Set target process rip register to the shellcode address
 10. Send SIGCONT to target process

-The whole process described above is happing at the kernel module.
+The whole process described above happens at the kernel module.
 The only things that the kernel module needs are: target pid, so file path.

 ## Limitations